Ford F-Series (medium-duty truck)

-The medium-duty version of the Ford F-Series is a range of commercial trucks manufactured by Ford since 1948.
+The medium-duty version of the Ford F-Series is a range of commercial trucks manufactured by the Ford Motor Company since 1948.
 Derived from the smaller F-Series pickup trucks, the medium-duty range is currently in its eighth generation.
 Initially slotted between the F-Series pickup trucks and the "Big Job" conventionals, later generations were slotted below the L-Series "Louisville" trucks; the last two generations are the largest vehicles produced by Ford since its exit from the heavy-truck segment.

 The medium-duty F-Series has been used for an extensive number of applications, offered as a straight (rigid) truck and a truck-tractor (for semitrailers) in multiple cab configurations.
 Prior to the production of the Ford C-Series, the model line was also offered in a cab-over engine (COE) configuration; a cowled-chassis variant (the Ford B-series) was used for bus production.

-Since 1999, the medium-duty F-Series has been included within the Ford Super Duty range, consisting of the Class 6-7 Ford F-650 and F-750; Class 8 versions of the F-750 have been produced since 2011.
-The current generation of the F-650 and F-750 are manufactured by Ford in its Ohio Assembly facility (Avon Lake, Ohio), replacing a joint venture with Navistar International named Blue Diamond Truck Company LLC located in General Escobedo, Mexico.
+For the 2000 model year, the medium-duty F-Series was branded as part of the Ford Super Duty range, consisting of the Class 6–7 Ford F-650 and F-750; Class 8 versions of the F-750 have been produced since 2011.
+The current generation of the medium-duty F-Series is manufactured by Ford in its Ohio Assembly facility (Avon Lake, Ohio), replacing a joint venture with Navistar International named Blue Diamond Truck Company LLC located in General Escobedo, Mexico.

-First generation (1948-1952)
+First generation (1948–1952)

 For the 1948 model year, Ford introduced the F-Series as a dedicated truck platform.
 Along with replacing the trucks introduced before World War II, the F-Series expanded Ford trucks into several product ranges.
 Along with light-duty trucks, the medium-duty range was slotted below the "Extra Heavy-Duty"/"Big Job" commercial trucks..

 The medium-duty F-Series was marketed as a 1½ ton F-5 and 2 ton F-6, in both conventional and cab-over engine (COE) configurations.
 The F-5 and F-6 also served as the basis for the B-Series bus chassis; produced primarily for school bus use, the B-series was a bare chassis aft of the firewall.

-Shared with the light-duty F-Series, the F-5 was powered by a 226 cubic-inch inline-six with a 239-cubic-inch V8 as an option.
-For the 1951 model year, the medium-duty F-series received a facelift, including a new grille.
+Shared with the light-duty F-Series, the F-5 was powered by a 226-cubic-inch inline-six with a 239-cubic-inch V8 as an option.
+For the 1951 model year, the medium-duty F-Series received a facelift, including a new grille.
 Through 1951, a 254-cubic-inch inline-six was optional for the F-6; for 1952, the 226 was replaced by a 215-cubic-inch inline-six.